 Each student cohort (years 1 through 5) is invited to select a student representative to attend and participate in clinical area faculty meetings.
 These representatives serve as liaisons between faculty and students, bringing student issues to the faculty and reporting to their classes on what happened in the faculty meeting.
 Any representative who wishes to have a particular issue addressed in the faculty meeting should contact the DCT prior to the meeting so that the issue can be placed on the agenda.
-It is important that the student representatives are available at the time slotted for the clinical faculty meetings (typically the first and third Wednesdays from 10:30am - 12:00pm).
+It is important that the student representatives are available at the time slotted for the clinical faculty meetings (typically the third Wednesdays from 10:30am - 12:00pm).
 If they are not available another representative should be selected.

-Student assistance and input are most welcome and needed during our admissions process although, for the protection of the individuals under consideration, the admissions documents and formal admissions discussions are limited to faculty.
+Student assistance and input are most welcome and needed during our admissions process.
 In 2020, students formed an admissions committee to promote our program with applicants through pre-interview communications and interview day activities.
 The students' efforts have been most successful as reflected in the excellent entering classes.
 We are continuing this significant student involvement.
 It includes communicating with prospective applicants about their experiences in the program and making them feel welcome during their virtual or in-person visits to campus.
 Students are also asked to interview applicants, especially if the applicant is interested in working in the same research lab.
-When we hold in-person interviews, students sometimes host applicants by having them stay with them one or two nights, or by taking them to and from campus.
+When we hold admission days, students sometimes host applicants by having them stay with them one or two nights, or by taking them to and from campus.
 Not all students are in a position to serve as hosts.
 Moreover, students are not required to host applicants, to cook them meals, or to take them to and from the airport.
 All students are encouraged, however, to interact with applicants as they are in a unique position to inform them of the program as well as evaluate them at the same time.

 Student participation and input also are encouraged when we conduct faculty recruitment in the clinical area.
-Students are expected to attend job talks, some of which will be scheduled during our brown bag series.
-In addition, all faculty applicants will have time set aside in their interview schedules to talk, in private, with students.
+Students are expected to attend job talks, some of which will be scheduled during our colloquium series.
+In addition, all faculty applicants will have time set aside in their interview schedules to meet with students.
 Following a candidate's visit, we will ask the student representatives to poll students as to their opinions, and present the students' feedback at a faculty meeting.
 Formal discussion among faculty, however, and the final vote will be taken without the students present.

-Student participation and representation in the department is encouraged, e.g., participation in the Graduate Association for Students in Psychology (GASP) and in the previously noted diversity initiative (CLIMATE), as well as ad hoc committees that form for specific issues (e.g., brown bag committee, newsletter committee, etc.).
+Student participation and representation in the department is encouraged, e.g., participation in the Graduate Association for Students in Psychology (GASP) and in the previously noted diversity initiative (CLIMATE), as well as ad hoc committees that form for specific issues (e.g., colloquium committee, newsletter committee, etc.).